Daniel-Kharrat/Protools-Reaper/README.md

 **REAPER → Extensions → ReaPack → Synchronize packages**

-this will update everything, but if you only want to update my repository you can go to:
+This will update everything, but if you only want to update my repository you can go to:

 **REAPER → Extensions → ReaPack → Manage repositories…**